Criteria for Success

 After you’ve figured out how to show your main message, you’ll need to support it.
 What’s the motivation?
 What are the implications?
 What approach did you take?
 The rest of your poster’s space is for answering questions like these.

 Aim to answer most of these questions with figures and very sparing text.
 Bullet points are easier to read than paragraphs.

 Most posters arrange their material into boxes with a navigation system that’s intuitive (for the reader!) and goes from introduction to main result to implications (with details that are essential to the message but don’t fit in the flow relegated to the bottom or corners).
 Exactly which boxes you include depends on your message.
 It’s wise to label your boxes with sentences or phrases that convey the message of the box.
-For example, see Annotated Example 1 (right sidebar).
+For example, see Example 1.
 However, you need not lay out your posters like this.
-In Annotated Example 2, some creativity was used in the layout to emphasize the poster’s message.
+In Example 3, some creativity was used in the layout to emphasize the poster’s message.

 Practice your 20-second pitch